Last Updated on March 21, 2021 by Julia Wilson

 Aspirin (acetylsalicylic acid) is a popular non-steroidal anti-inflammatory drug (NSAID) that has several therapeutic uses including treating fever (antipyretic), reducing inflammation, blood thinning (by preventing the formation of blood clots) and relieving pain (analgesic).

 Unfortunately, aspirin is also one of the most common causes of poisoning in cats.
 Unlike humans, cats metabolise aspirin very slowly, and it is extremely easy to give a cat a fatal overdose in as little as a single tablet.
 Aspirin poisoning can occur in cats of all ages; however, kittens and senior cats are at increased risk.

 UDP-glucuronosyltransferase 1-6 (UGT1A6) is an enzyme produced by the liver and encoded by a gene of the same name.
 UGT1A6 evolved to help detoxify plant-based toxins (phytoalexins) by a process called glucuronidation.

 As cats evolved, mutations occurred on this gene to the point where it only produces a minute amount of UGT1A6 compared to other animals and people.
-As a cat’s diet is primarily carnivorous, it did not need for UGT1A6 to help it detoxify plant-based toxins.
+As a cat’s diet is primarily carnivorous, it did not need UGT1A6 to help it detoxify plant-based toxins.
 Mutations of this gene had no impact on the survival of the cat species.
-One study lead by Michael Court in 1997 found 18 species of cat, from cheetas to lions lacked this enzyme, which suggests that the mutations occurred the common ancestor.
+One study lead by Michael Court in 1997 found 18 species of cat, from cheetahs to lions lacked this enzyme, which suggests that the mutations occurred in a common ancestor.

 Cats also lack N-acetyltransferase 2, an enzyme in humans encoded in the NA2 gene, N-acetyltransferase 2 detoxifies certain drugs and metabolites.